On eventual compactness of collisionless kinetic semigroups with velocities bounded away from zero: Examples and open problems

+Even if the two previous examples are such that $\bm{k}(x,v,v')$ is actually independent of $v'$, our method applies to more general situation since Assumptions \ref{hypr0} which provide some practical conditions ensuring the validity of our results is covering, in full generality, the case of a kernel $\bm{k}$ depending on both $v$ and $v'$.
+The most physically relevant model of boundary conditions for which the kernel $\bm{k}(x,v,v')$ is \emph{really} depending on the velocity $v'$ is the so-called Cercignani-Lampis boundary conditions \cite{CL}.
+Such a model has been thoroughly studied in a recent contribution \cite{bernou3} and, unfortunately, it seems that such a model does not fall into the framework described in the present paper in full generality since the conclusion of Theorem \ref{theo:weak-com} does not seem to apply for such a model, see \cite[Proposition 13]{bernou3}.

 We conclude this Section with the following open problems.
-The first one regards the role of the regularity of $\pO$ \begin{open} We may wonder if the assumption that $\pO$ is of class $\mathcal{C}^{1,\alpha}$ with $\alpha >\frac{1}{2}$ is really necessary.
-Such an assumption plays a role only in the proof of Lemma \ref{lem:Jl} thanks to Lemma \ref{lem:1} but seems only technical and, under the mere assumption $\pO$ of class $\mathcal{C}^{1}$, we infer that $U_{\H}(t)$ is compact for $t$ large enough. \end{open}

-A second open problem regards the case in which the $0$ is not a simple eigenvalue \begin{open} If $0$ is not a simple eigenvalue, i.e. if then one may wonder what is exactly the form of the spectral projection $\mathbf{P}_{0}$.
+The first one regards the case in which the $0$ is not a simple eigenvalue \begin{open} If $0$ is not a simple eigenvalue, i.e. if then one may wonder what is exactly the form of the spectral projection $\mathbf{P}_{0}$.
 We conjecture that, in this case, there exist exactly $n$ distinct nonnegative eigenfunctions $\Psi_{1},\ldots,\Psi_{n}$ with \emph{pairwise disjoint supports} associated to the zero eigenvalue of $\T_{\H}.$ \end{open}

+A second open problem regards the role of the regularity of $\pO$ \begin{open} We may wonder if the assumption that $\pO$ is of class $\mathcal{C}^{1,\alpha}$ with $\alpha >\frac{1}{2}$ is really necessary.
+Such an assumption plays a role only in the proof of Lemma \ref{lem:Jl} thanks to Lemma \ref{lem:1} but seems only technical and, under the mere assumption $\pO$ of class $\mathcal{C}^{1}$, we conjecture that $U_{\H}(t)$ is compact for $t$ large enough.
+Notice also that it would be interesting to extend our results to the case in which $\pO$ is \emph{piecewise} of class $\mathcal{C}^{1}$ which would allow to cover also the case stochastic billiards on polygonal tables studied in \cite{eva99}. \end{open}